 To join the Forest Learner Program, fill out the form to register your interest.
-We will contact you based on your preferences to have a conversation about what you are looking for in your child’s education program, and determine together if we are the right fit.
-Then, your child can join an in-person meeting or trial day, and if everything is seamless, we will take a deposit upon acceptance.
+We will contact you based on your preferences to have a conversation about what you are looking for in your child’s education program and determine together if we are the right fit.
+Then, your child can join an in-person visit week, and if everything is seamless, we will take a deposit upon acceptance.

 Siblings receive a 10% discount

 No program due to stat holidays: Oct 9, Feb 19, April 1, May 20